 At the end of the day we hope that as many people as possible will be inspired by what they see to find out more, to come along and check out the show and various events for themselves, whether they’re in the industry or just want to know more.

 It’s going to be exciting to see what the next 50 years brings.

-See how Brisbane Marketing, South Bank Corporation and HVIA worked together to make the Brisbane Truck Show 2019 a whole-of-city experience for delegates.
+See how Brisbane EDA, South Bank Corporation and HVIA worked together to make the Brisbane Truck Show 2019 a whole-of-city experience for delegates.